John F. Kennedy Memorial High School (New Jersey)

-John F. Kennedy Memorial High School (J.F.K.) is one of three four-year comprehensive public high schools that serve students in ninth through twelfth grades from Woodbridge Township in Middlesex County, New Jersey, United States, operating as part of the Woodbridge Township School District.
+John F. Kennedy Memorial High School (J.F.K.) is one of three four-year comprehensive public high schools that serve students in ninth through twelfth grades from Woodbridge Township in Middlesex County, in the U.S. state of New Jersey, operating as part of the Woodbridge Township School District.
 The other two high schools in the district are Colonia High School and Woodbridge High School.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1968; The school's accreditation status was extended for seven years in Fall 2018.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1968 and expires in July 2026; In Fall 2018, the school's accreditation status was extended for seven years.

 J.F.K., like the other two high schools in the district, uses block scheduling, instead of having eight periods a day.

-As of the 2021–22 school year, the school had an enrollment of 1,338 students and 115.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.
-There were 335 students (25.0% of enrollment) eligible for free lunch and 76 (5.7% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,398 students and 113.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
+There were 446 students (31.9% of enrollment) eligible for free lunch and 171 (12.2% of students) eligible for reduced-cost lunch.